SerCom-KC/cartoon-network-schedule/next-showings.md

 ## DISCLAIMER
 **This is an auto-generated page based on upcoming showing data of each series.
 All data is pulled from official schedule APIs and is correct at time of publication.
 Some time slots might be missing due to API limits or unknown series identifiers.
 Please do not contact any Cartoon Network employee on social media regarding any schedule information this page provides.**

-_Last Update: August 1, 2018 at 10:45:29 UTC_
+_Last Update: August 2, 2018 at 10:46:42 UTC_

 ## Missing time slots
 If no upcoming new/returning series exists in the next 2 weeks, the missing time slots might be one of the following:
-For missing time slots on August 2nd and/or after: We Bare Bears
+For missing time slots on August 4th and/or after: Teen Titans Go!, We Bare Bears
-For missing time slots on August 3rd and/or after: The Amazing World of Gumball, Teen Titans Go!
+For missing time slots on August 5th and/or after: The Amazing World of Gumball
 For missing time slots on August 9th and/or after: Craig of the Creek
 For missing time slots on August 10th and/or after: Summer Camp Island
-For missing time slots on August 13th and/or after: Unikitty!
+For missing time slots on August 14th and/or after: Unikitty!
-For missing time slots on August 14th and/or after: OK K.O.!
+For missing time slots on August 15th and/or after: OK K.O.!
 Let's Be Heroes

 ## Known schedule

-### Wednesday, August 1st
-06:00AM Steven Universe - It Could've Been Great
-06:15AM Ben 10 - King Koil
-06:30AM The Amazing World of Gumball - The Storm; The Pony
-07:00AM We Bare Bears - Googs
-07:15AM The Amazing World of Gumball - The Father
-07:30AM The Amazing World of Gumball - The Neighbor; The Cringe
-08:00AM We Bare Bears - Paperboyz
-08:15AM Cartoon Network Special - The Teen Titans Go!
-Hollywood Special
-09:00AM We Bare Bears - Bear Squad
-09:15AM Teen Titans Go! - Cat's Fancy
-09:30AM Teen Titans Go! - Dignity of Teeth; Leg Day
-10:00AM We Bare Bears - Lil' Squid
-10:15AM The Amazing World of Gumball - The Outside
-10:30AM The Amazing World of Gumball - The Vase; The Matchmaker
-11:00AM We Bare Bears - I, Butler
-11:15AM Cartoon Network Special - The Teen Titans Go!
-Hollywood Special
-12:00PM We Bare Bears - Family Troubles
-12:15PM Teen Titans Go! - Chicken in the Cradle
-12:30PM Teen Titans Go! - The Overbite; Riding the Dragon
-01:00PM We Bare Bears - Go Fish
-01:15PM Unikitty! - Big Pup, Little Problem
-01:30PM Unikitty! - Kickflip McPuppycorn; Dinner Apart-y
-02:00PM We Bare Bears - Teacher's Pet
-02:15PM Teen Titans Go! - Smile Bones
-02:30PM Teen Titans Go! - Hose Water; Yearbook Madness
-03:00PM We Bare Bears - Googs
-03:15PM OK K.O.!
-Let's Be Heroes - Bittersweet Rivals
-03:30PM OK K.O.!
-Let's Be Heroes - The So-Bad-Ical; Your World Is an Illusion
-04:00PM We Bare Bears - Paperboyz
-04:15PM Craig of the Creek - Bring Out Your Beast
-04:30PM Craig of the Creek - The Future is Cardboard; Lost in the Sewer
-05:00PM We Bare Bears - Bear Squad
-05:15PM The Amazing World of Gumball - The List
-05:30PM The Amazing World of Gumball - The News; The Rival
-06:00PM We Bare Bears - Lil' Squid
-06:15PM Cartoon Network Special - The Teen Titans Go!
-Hollywood Special
-07:00PM We Bare Bears - Jean Jacket; I, Butler
-07:30PM We Bare Bears - Primal; Food Truck

 ### Thursday, August 2nd
 06:00AM Steven Universe - Message Received